 Searching for a high-risk merchant account provider, pay attention to the following aspects:

-- Licences – the provider must be permitted to work in the countries where your company is supposed to operate.
+- Licenses – the provider must be permitted to work in the countries where your company is supposed to operate.

 - Pricing model – preferably no hidden fees, the published fees are reasonable.
 They are not publicly available in most cases since the prices for high-risk merchants are custom-made and communicated individually.